Cone types and asymptotic invariants for the random walk on the modular group: Combinatorial group theory

-Each word in $S$ represents an element of $G$, namely the product of the expression.
-The identity element can be represented by the empty word, which is the unique word of length zero.
+Each word $w$ in $S$ represents an element of $G$.
+Namely, the product of the expression, which we denote $\eval(w) \in G$.
+For example, the identity element can be represented by the empty word, that is, $\id = \eval(\varepsilonup)$.
+We say that two words are \defn{equivalent} if they represent the same element in $G$.